Table of Contents

 - Self-service contracting

-- Word/.DOCX native for seamless negotiation with other parties
+- Word-native for seamless negotiation with other parties

 Why indefinite-delivery contracts can be time-consuming and hard to keep track of

-indefinite-delivery contracts require a great deal of information to reach an agreement.
+Indefinite-delivery contracts require a great deal of information to reach an agreement.
 They are typically quite complex and require detailed tracking.
-Modern contract management software uses a Dynamic Repository to automatically track agreements and save a lot of time.
-It can save these documents and analyze their information, like:
+Modern contract management software use dynamic repositories to automatically track agreements and save a lot of time.
+It can save these documents and analyze their information.

 - Contract renewal dates